skaclmbr/birdingtrail/README.md

 # birdingtrail
-## NC Birding Trail Website Redesign 2018
+## NC Birding Trail Website Redesign

-This is a redesign of the North Carolina Birding Trail website (www.ncbirdingtrail.org), developed as a WordPress theme (currently hosted at http://test.ncbirdingtrail.org).
-Primarily this will be the new website for the North Carolina, but with potential to be shareable to other trails using the WordPress platform.
+This is a redesign of the North Carolina Birding Trail website (www.ncbirdingtrail.org), developed as a WordPress theme (currently hosted at http://ncbirdingtrail.org).
+Primarily this will be the new website for the North Carolina, but with potential to be shareable as a theme for other trails using the WordPress platform.

 ### Features
 * Mobile optimized using Bootstrap 4.0